moobloomZagoon/The-gilded-burrower/README.md

 4. go the the folder and type: python TheGuildedBurrower.py
 5. Happy gaming

-p.s.
-6. i will add a windows executable versions for the lazy bastards among us
+6. P.s.
+I will add a windows executable versions for the lazy bastards among us

 ##  <img src="https://github.com/moobloomZagoon/Dungeon-Quest/assets/156084521/078f968f-f0fd-4abd-9a51-13b30f1572bf" valign="top" height="50" width="30" > Troubleshooting
 You are on your own!